A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Simulations

-Despite the fact that Poisson mash was much more accurate than mash, surprisingly this improvement did not necessarily translate to an improvement in power, particularly at lower false discovery rates---compare mash (the blue solid line) to Poisson mash (the red solid line) in Panels A, B, D and E in Fig.~\ref{fig:sims_main}.
+Despite the fact that Poisson mash was much more accurate than mash, surprisingly this improvement did not necessarily translate to an improvement in power, particularly at lower false discovery rates --- compare mash to Poisson mash in Panels A, B, D and E in Figure \ref{fig:sims_main}.
 Poisson mash provides improvements in power {\em only after} including additional factors in the model to account for unwanted variation, i.e., Poisson mash RUV.
-Poisson mash RUV does not noticeably increase accuracy of the LFC estimates over Poisson mash (Fig.~\ref{fig:sims_main}, Panels C and F), but it substantially improves performance to detect DE genes and condition-level expression differences (Fig.~\ref{fig:sims_main}, Panels A, B, D, E).
-Poisson mash RUV is only worse than mash at FDRs approaching zero.
-It is possible that improvements to estimation of the overdispersion parameters $\psi_j^2$ and unwanted variation coefficients $f_{jd}$---say, by adaptively shrinking these parameters jointly across all genes $j$ \citep{love2014moderated, robinson2010edger}---may close the gap between mash and Poisson mash RUV at low FDRs.
+Poisson mash RUV does not noticeably increase accuracy of the LFC estimates over Poisson mash (Figure \ref{fig:sims_main}, Panels C and F), but it substantially improves the ability of Poisson mash to detect DE genes and condition-level expression differences (Figure \ref{fig:sims_main}, Panels A, B, D, E).
+Poisson mash RUV is only worse than mash at low FDRs.
+It is possible that improvements to estimation of the overdispersion parameters $\psi_j^2$ and unwanted variation coefficients $f_{jd}$ --- say, by adaptively shrinking these parameters jointly across all genes $j$ \citep{love2014moderated, robinson2010edger} --- may close the gap between mash and Poisson mash RUV at low FDRs.
 Despite this one limitation, the simulations show that Poisson mash RUV provides the best overall combination of (i) strong performance in detecting expression differences and (ii) accurate estimation of these differences.